February 1, 2017

 Misleveling: This happens when an elevator fails to come to a stop at the floor level leaving a dangerous and unexpected space between the elevator car and the floor.
 This is hazardous, especially for the elderly and for children, and it may result in riders getting trapped or tripping and falling.

 Excessive Speed: When the speed of an elevator is not properly adjusted, passengers may be injured by falling to the floor or crashing against the walls of a speeding cab.

 Absence of proper maintenance and required services: If an elevator is not routinely checked and the necessary repairs are not done, it can malfunction.
 This may result in serious injuries to riders.

 These are only some of the most common elevator accidents.
 Other accidents involve faulty sliding doors and other malfunctioning features.
 If you or a family member is involved in an elevator accident, contact us immediately for a free consultation.
-We are here to help.
+Our elevator accident lawyers are here to help.